YINI-lang/YINI-spec/YINI-Specification.md

 YINI aims to keep the core syntax simple, consistent, and approachable, while still supporting practical configuration needs such as lists, objects, comments, and nested sections.
 The goal is to remain simple, but not simplistic.

 4. **Predictability over hidden behavior**
 YINI is designed so that the meaning of a document follows explicit and stable rules.
-It avoids relying on invisible or context-sensitive behavior where practical, so that users can more easily understand how a document will be interpreted.
+It avoids relying on invisible or context-sensitive behavior whenever possible, so that users can more easily understand how a document will be interpreted.

 5. **Explicit structure without visual clutter**
 YINI is designed to represent hierarchy and grouping explicitly, without depending on indentation to define structure.
 The goal is to make structure visible and reliable while keeping the overall notation compact and readable.